SGopinath89/IT22242024taskflow/README.md

     npm install
     ```

-5. Create a `.env` file in the backend directory similar to `.env.example` and enter the required variables:
+5. Create a `.env` file in the backend directory similar to `.env.sample` and enter the required variables:

     ```env
     MONGODB_URI="mongodb://localhost:27017/mydb"